 All the macros are defined in the text header $CIN_DAT/dlfcn/BlendAlgebraStart for Blend Algebra and the analogous header BlendProgramStart for Blend Program in the same dlfcn subdirectory of the Cinelerra installation directory.
 These headers are prepended to the user functions during compilation.
 The user with a basic C knowledge can easily understand what happens in these headers.

 Compilation of Blend Algebra and Blend Program functions is carried out by a Perl script BlendAlgebraCompile.pl and BlendProgramCompile.pl.
 Both scripts are distributed in the dlfcn subdirectory of $CIN_DAT, the Cinelerra installation directory.
-Like the famous ContextManual.pl script of Context Help, the system script at the first call is copied into $CIN_CONFIG ($HOME/.bcast5) where it can be edited by the user and adapted according to your needs.
+Like the famous ContextManual.pl script of Context Help, the system script at the first call is copied into $CIN_CONFIG ($HOME/.bcast5) where it can be edited by the user and adapted according to their needs.

 While a regular compilation, the script works in that directory where the function source file resides.
-First, the BlendAlgebraStart (BlendProgramStart) header is prepended to the source to produce an intermediate file with the .c suffix.
+First, the BlendAlgebraStart/BlendProgramStart header is prepended to the source to produce an intermediate file with the .c suffix.
 This C source is compiled by the system C compiler (gcc by default) and linked with -lm to produce the shared object ready for dynamic loading (attaching to the plugin).

 Usually the script is executed by the respective CINELERRA-GG plugin when a user function is to be compiled.
 But the script can also be run by the user explicitly.
 Execution can be controlled by options starting with the '-' character, the first argument not starting with '-' being the function name to compile.
 The following options are recognized:

--compile don't check modification time, compile unconditional
+-compile do not check modification time, compile unconditional

--cfile don't remove intermediate .c fil
+-cfile do not remove intermediate .c file

 -opt add optimizing options to compiler command line